 Ever since our humble beginnings in a garage on the west side of Detroit, where owners Greg and Lisa Miracle entrusted Lisa’s Italian father with roasting their first green beans, finding a home in the city proper was part of the vision for The Great Lakes Coffee Roasting Company.

-That vision turned into a reality when proprietor and roastmaster (and 313 evangelist) James Cadariu introduced Greg and Lisa to Sue Mosey, the director of Midtown Detroit, Inc. Arguably the most ardent proponent for the Midtown community, Sue led them on a tour of a building that had been sitting vacant for two decades.
+That vision turned into a reality when Greg and Lisa were introduced to Sue Mosey, the director of Midtown Detroit, Inc. Arguably the most ardent proponent for the Midtown community, Sue led them on a tour of a building that had been sitting vacant for two decades.
 It was nothing short of love at first sight, and renovation plans for the historic space were hatched immediately.
 With the help of Joel Schmidt and Liz Skrisson, the architectural couple behind DMET, every detail was considered in the context of — and with a commitment to — the community we planned to serve.